Strategy highlights: a focus on quality and sustainability

 However, sentiment improved markedly in the final quarter as a consensus emerged that interest rates have peaked.
 Yields plummeted and valuations rose as markets celebrated a more benign inflation outlook and the possibility that the monetary policy tightening cycle is over, the industrial cycle turning, and demand recovering.

-All but six of the 43 portfolio holdings rose over the quarter.
-Valuation concerns and a need to manage position sizes led us to trim positions in Admiral (United Kingdom: Financials), bioMérieux (France: Health Care), Atlas Copco (Sweden: Industrials), DHL Group (Germany: Industrials), and Infineon Technologies (Germany: Information Technology).
+All but six of the 40 portfolio holdings rose over the quarter.
+Valuation concerns and a need to manage position sizes led us to trim positions in Atlas Copco (Sweden: Industrials), Infineon Technologies (Germany: Information Technology), DHL Group (Germany: Industrials), and Beiersdorf (Germany: Consumer Staples).
 We also sold the small remaining position in Rational (Germany: Industrials).
 The company has a limited range of products which we are concerned could face growing competitive and pricing pressures.

 We made no new purchases, but took advantage of attractive valuation opportunities to increase shareholdings in EPAM Systems (United States: Information Technology), Jerónimo Martins (Portugal: Consumer Staples), Alfen (Netherlands: Industrials), Elisa (Finland: Communication Services), and Judges Scientific (United Kingdom: Industrials).

 Over the course of the year our main concerns were to: 1) maintain and improve portfolio diversification and defensiveness; 2) maintain valuation discipline; and 3) take advantage of compelling valuation opportunities.
-In total we sold out of five holdings and introduced seven new names into the portfolio.
+In total we sold out of three holdings and introduced four new names into the portfolio.

-The four industrial companies we brought into the portfolio were Nexans (France: Industrials), Teqnion (Sweden: Industrials), Assa Abloy (Sweden: Industrials), and Addtech (Sweden: Industrials).
-All apart from Nexans have contributed positively to performance.
+We replaced a few industrial companies because they became too expensive and/or their competitive positioning less convincing to us: Beijer Ref (Sweden: Industrials), Nibe Industrier (Sweden: Industrials), and Rational (mentioned previously).
+Two new industrial companies we brought into the portfolio: Teqnion (Sweden: Industrials) and Addtech (Sweden: Industrials).
+Both have contributed positively to performance.
 The other two new positions were in EPAM Systems (mentioned previously) and Endava (United States: Information Technology).
 Both looked beaten up when we bought them, and both have strengthened since.

 The most disappointing aspect of performance in 2023 was the damage done by the health care holdings, many of which were among the larger portfolio positions, precisely because we expect them to be resilient and steady compounders over the long term.

-Three of the five largest detractors from performance were DiaSorin (Italy: Health Care), Roche (Switzerland: Health Care), and Carl Zeiss Meditec (Germany: Health Care).
-The other two big detractors were Alfen (Netherlands: Industrials) and Tecan (Switzerland: Health Care).
+Four of the five largest detractors from performance were DiaSorin (Italy: Health Care), Roche (Switzerland: Health Care), Carl Zeiss Meditec (Germany: Health Care), and Tecan (Switzerland: Health Care).
+The other big detractor was Alfen (Netherlands: Industrials).
 We could have been less eager and slower adding to all five holdings as they fell.

-The top five performance contributions in 2023 came from holdings in Inficon (Switzerland: Information Technology), Atlas Copco, DHL Group, Teqnion (all mentioned previously), and Spectris (United Kingdom: Information Technology); we reduced shareholdings in all except Teqnion and Spectris.
+The top five performance contributions in 2023 came from holdings in Inficon (Switzerland: Information Technology), Atlas Copco, Teqnion, DHL Group, and Endava (all mentioned previously); we reduced shareholdings in all except Teqnion and Endava.

 We have no ability to forecast markets, though it wouldn’t surprise us if 2024 presents a complex market environment with contradictory forces and signals.
 Optimism about equities may be running higher than it has for a couple of years, but markets have been swift to price in lower interest rates and some company valuations are already starting to look stretched.
 Easier financial conditions may be on the horizon, but money and credit remain tight in many economies.
 We may not yet have seen the full impacts of the tightening cycle we have been through.
 If economic activity fails to pick up, or contracts, company earnings could come under renewed pressure, and balance sheet strength and liquidity could be tested.